-Proposal Vote Required to Adopt the Proposal Effect of Abstentions / Withheld Votes Effect of "Broker Non-Votes" Proposal 7 - Frequency of Say-on-Pay Proposal The frequency receiving the majority of votes from the holders of shares present or represented by proxy and entitled to vote, if any, will be deemed to be the choice of the stockholders.
-An abstention will have the same effect as a vote "AGAINST" each of the voting frequencies.
-No effect.
+Vote required; treatment of abstentions and broker non-votes.
+Proposal Vote Required to Adopt the Proposal Effect of Abstentions / Withheld Votes Effect of "Broker Non-Votes" Proposal 7 - Frequency of Say-on-Pay Proposal The frequency receiving the majority of votes from the holders of shares present or represented by proxy and entitled to vote, if any, will be deemed to be the choice of the stockholders. the same effect as a vote No effect.
 For purposes of the Frequency of Say-on-Pay Proposal, shares of Common Stock and Preferred Stock will vote together as a single class with the holders of Preferred Stock voting on an as-converted to Common Stock basis, subject, with respect to the Series E Preferred Stock, to the Beneficial Ownership Limitation and, with respect to the Series F-1 Preferred Stock, to the Maximum Ownership Limitation and the Share Cap.

-(1) While similar proposals are typically considered to be "routine" matters under NYSE rules, we have been advised by the NYSE that this proposal is considered to be a "non-routine" matter under NYSE rules given our current lack of sufficient unissued and unreserved shares of Common Stock to effect the issuance of any shares pursuant to the proposed share increase under the Plan Proposal (the Plan Proposal is also considered to be a non-routine matter).
-Accordingly, we expect broker non-votes to exist with respect to this proposal.

-Voting recommendation of the Board of Directors; voting of proxies.

-With respect to the proposal concerning the frequency of advisory votes on executive compensation, the Board recommends that the advisory vote take place every "ONE" year.
-The Board recommends a vote "FOR" each of the other proposals.
-Your shares will be voted in accordance with the instructions contained in your signed proxy card.
-If you return a signed proxy card without giving specific voting instructions with respect to each proposal, proxies will be voted in favor of the Board's recommendations with respect to the proposals as set forth in this Proxy Statement.
+(1) While similar proposals are typically considered to be "routine" matters under NYSE rules, NYSE that this proposal is considered to be a "non-routine" matter under NYSE rules given ou unissued and unreserved shares of Common Stock to effect the issuance of any shares pursuant under the Plan Proposal (the Plan Proposal is also considered to be a non-routine matter).
+Acco non-votes to exist with respect to this proposal.
+YSE rules given our curren any shares pursuant to the p t lack of sufficient proposed share increase Voting recommendation of the Board of Directors; voting of proxies. that the advisory v shares will be vote card without givi e proposal concerning the frequency of advisory votes of tote take place every "ONE" year.
+The Board recommend and in accordance with the instructions contained in your ng specific voting instructions with respect to each pre- endations with respect to the proposals as set forth in nds a vote "FOR" each of the signed proxy card.
+If you re roposal, proxies will be vote he other proposals.
+Your eturn a signed proxy